Vyral/base-template/_posts/2018-10-11-this-new-loan-program-was-designed-for-first-time-homebuyers.md

 {% include youtube.html %}

-<center>Special guest and expert lender Kyle Rush joins us today to discuss a great new loan program that was designed with first-time homebuyers in mind: the 3-2-1 Program.</center>
+<center><em>Special guest and expert lender Kyle Rush joins us today to discuss a great new loan program that was designed with first-time homebuyers in mind: the 3-2-1 Program.</em></center>

+&nbsp;

 In today’s local market, inventory is low and interest rates are on the rise.
 These changes have left some area homebuyers feeling discouraged. **Many people who have been looking for the right home now believe they’ve lost their chance to do so, but this isn’t the case**.